 Diaries of Heny Masterman Mist and a copy of Prisoners’ Pie, the Ruhleben Camp magazine.
 Learn more.

 *All transcriptions are provided by volunteers, and the accuracy of the transcriptions is not guaranteed.
 Please be sure to verify the information by viewing the image record, or visiting the BC Archives in person.

-Shall I attempt the Italian skies To paint a deeper blue?
-And deck the field of Arcady In more resplendent hue?
-Or teach the nightingale to sing More rapturous a refrain?
-And tune the angels' harps in heaven To some more ravishing strain?
-Shall I still prettier modesty The dainty violet loan?
+Shall I attempt the Italian skies to paint a deeper blue?
+And deck the fields of Arcady In more resplendent hue?
+Or teach the nightingale to sing more rapturous a refrain?
+And tune the angels' harps in heaven to some more ravishing strain?
+Shall I still prettier modesty the dainty violet loan?
 Enrich the balms of Araby To charms beyond their own?
 Or to the Sun a candle hold, To show its peerless light?
-Encrust the stars with diamonds That they appear more bright?
+Encrust the stars with diamonds, That they appear more bright?
 Oh! vainest of all vanities, Such idle thoughts to raise!
 Yet vainer still it is for me To sing my Lady's praise.

 O Touch us Not.